By Texas Criminal Defense Lawyer Jeremy Rosenthal

 Appealing a case is an important decision.
 Don’t factor stiffer punishment or angering anyone in making your decision, however.

-*Jeremy Rosenthal is Board Certified in Criminal Law in the State of Texas and is licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article should be considered legal advice.
 For advice about any situation you should contact an attorney directly.